psu-epl/psu-epl.github.com/doc/SOPtemplate.md

 # Tips and Tricks
 List some sections describing advaned techniques.

-## How to Brew Coffee with this Machine
+## How to Make Tea with this Machine